vaishnavi-2330/Gaussian/README.md

 ```
 /*
 Program to find the solution of a matrix using Gaussian Elimination.
-Developed by: AKASHINI V
+Developed by: Vaishnavi T
-RegisterNumber: 212225230009
+RegisterNumber: 212225100057
 */
 ```
 ```